Les Moonves: Sexual assault allegations

-Moonves voiced support for the #MeToo movement against sexual harassment in the workplace, even describing it as a "watershed moment" during a November 2017 press conference, and was a founding member of the "Commission on Sexual Harassment and Advancing Equality in the Workplace", formed in late 2017 to "tackle the broad culture of abuse and power disparity".
+Moonves voiced support for the #MeToo movement against sexual harassment in the workplace, even describing it as a "watershed moment" during a November 2017 press conference, and was a founding member of the Commission on Sexual Harassment and Advancing Equality in the Workplace, formed in late 2017 to "tackle the broad culture of abuse and power disparity".
 In January 2018, CBS Cares released public service announcements concerning how to combat sexual harassment.

 In July 2018, The New Yorker published an article by Ronan Farrow saying that six women accused Moonves of harassment and intimidation, and dozens have described abuse at CBS.
 Moonves was subsequently placed under investigation by the CBS board.

-In August 2018, Bucknell University removed references to Moonves on its website, and University of Southern California suspended Moonves' name from its Media Center.
+In August 2018, Bucknell University removed references to Moonves on its website, and University of Southern California suspended Moonves's name from its Media Center.
 In September 2018, The New Yorker reported that six more women (in addition to the six original women reported in July) had raised accusations against Moonves, going back to the 1980s.
-Shortly after resigning as CEO of CBS, Moonves released a statement denying all of the sexual misconduct allegations.
+Shortly after resigning as CEO of CBS that month, Moonves released a statement denying all of the sexual misconduct allegations.

-In November 2018, The New York Times published an article in which actress Bobbie Phillips alleges that Moonves sexually assaulted her during the mid-1990s, and was attempting to bury the allegations.
+In November 2018, The New York Times published an article in which actress Bobbie Phillips alleged that Moonves sexually assaulted her during the mid-1990s, and was attempting to bury the allegations.
 The next month, it was revealed Moonves had been involved in paying a $9.5 million settlement to actress Eliza Dushku, who claimed she was written out of her starring role on CBS drama Bull as retaliation for reporting sexual harassment by co-star Michael Weatherly; actress Cybill Shepherd alleged in a radio interview that Moonves cancelled her sitcom, Cybill, after she rejected his advances.

 On December 18, 2018, CBS announced that the board would deny Moonves his $120 million severance pay, as their investigation had found Moonves violated his contract.
-According to investigators, claims made by the women were credible, and led to more claims that were found to be credible during the course of the investigation.
+According to investigators, claims made by the women were credible and led to more claims that were found to be credible during the course of the investigation.
 In addition, it was claimed that Moonves attempted to interfere with the investigation.
-Allegations of examples include Moonves refusing to cooperate with investigators, acting "evasive and untruthful" towards investigators, deleting hundreds of messages, and passing off his son's iPad as his own to investigators.
+Examples of allegations include Moonves refusing to cooperate with investigators, acting "evasive and untruthful" towards investigators, deleting hundreds of messages, and passing off his son's iPad as his own to investigators.

 On June 21, 2019, advice columnist E. Jean Carroll wrote in a first-person essay in New York that Moonves sexually assaulted her in an elevator in the mid-1990s after she interviewed him for a story.
 Moonves denied the allegation.

 On May 14, 2021, CBS and Moonves agreed to settle their disputes over the latter's $120 million severance.
-A joint statement from Moonves and ViacomCBS (formed on December 4, 2019, from the merger of CBS Corporation and the 2006 incarnation of Viacom and later became as "Paramount" two years later) explained that the cost of the settlement would be borne by a contractor to CBS and that the former would contribute the money to various charities.
+A joint statement from Moonves and CBS explained that the $120 million would "revert" to CBS, that the cost of the settlement would be borne by CBS's law firm, and that Moonves would contribute the settlement money to various charities.